 The unlink system call removes a name from the file system.
 The file's inode and the disk space holding its content are only freed when the file's link count is zero and no file descriptors refer to it.
 Thus adding to the last code sequence leaves the inode and file content accessible as b.
-Furthermore, fd = open("/tmp/xyz", O_CREATE|O_RDWR); unlink("/tmp/xyz"); is an idiomatic way to create a temporary inode with no name that will be cleaned up when the process closes fd or exits.
+Furthermore, is an idiomatic way to create a temporary inode with no name that will be cleaned up when the process closes fd or exits.